racenis/tram-sdk/README.md

 - Keybinding menu
 - Graphics menu

+- Make isloaded in Entity to is_loaded
+- Yeet material types and vertex types from material and vertex classes resplectivley
+- Make single loading function load only single resource
+- Rewrite file parser for the third time
 - Add some sort of a memory pool for Messages and Events
 - Change UpdateLocation/Rotation to SetLocation/Rotation in RenderComponent
 - Make UID == operator to work with const char*